Florida residents brave slow wait for power after Ian

 But for many Florida residents, power restoration has become job one.

-Ian knocked out power to 2.6 million customers across Florida when it roared ashore with 150-mph (241-kph) winds and pushing a powerful storm surge.
+Ian knocked out power to 2.6 million customers across Florida when it roared ashore with 150-mph (241-kph) winds and pushed a powerful storm surge.

 Since then, crews have been feverishly working to restore electricity infrastructure.
 State officials said they expect power to be restored by Sunday to customers whose power lines and other electric infrastructure is still intact.